Blog Post < Previous | Next >

 “Governor GAVIN NEWSOM included building 3.5 million homes by 2025 as part of his 2018 campaign for Governor.
 This is almost double the amount of housing need calculated in HCD’s 2018 SHA.”

-Later in the Complaint, in a separate section entitled, “Fraud,” they go on to accuse Governor Newsom and the state of knowingly falsifying these housing numbers calculations.
+Later in the Complaint, in a separate section titled, “Fraud,” they go on to accuse Governor Newsom and the state of knowingly falsifying these housing numbers calculations.
 But their takedown of HCD and the RHNA process permeates the entire complaint.

 VIOLATION OF CALIFORNIA CONSTITUTION SEPARATION OF POWERS